Hadi-jawdi/CodeExplorer/README.md

 # VCode - A Comprehensive Developer Platform

-VCode is a feature-rich web application built with Django that provides a platform for developers to explore, connect, and showcase their work.
+Code Explorer is a feature-rich web application built with Django that provides a platform for developers to explore, connect, and showcase their work.
 The platform includes user profiles, GitHub integration, and various social features.

 ## 🚀 Features